NatSim/NodeJS/README.md

 <h1> NodeJS </h1>

-Project name is **Node JS project**, this project consists of an coding enviroment featuring interaction with a created database.
+Project name is **Node JS project**, this project consists of a coding enviroment featuring interaction with a created database.

 🖋Content includes: